 The Lumix GX80 hails from the time when it seemed like Panasonic was bringing out a new enthusiast-focused camera every other day.
 Those days are certainly over now, but they produced some excellent mid-range choices that are still highly credible today, especially with prices having come down in the intervening years.

 The GX80 sports the one-two punch of effective 5-axis stabilisation and high-quality 4K video, making it as fearsome for video as it is for stills.
-As has been completely standard on Panasonic cameras for a long time, it also offers 4K Photo modes that allow for high-quality stills to be extracted from 4K footage, meaning you effectively have a 30fps burst mode.
+It also offers 4K Photo modes that allow for high-quality stills to be extracted from 4K footage, meaning you effectively have a 30fps burst mode – as has been completely standard on Panasonic cameras for a long time.
 This was also one of the first cameras to offer Post-focus, Panasonic’s clever feature that allows for an image’s focal point to be selected post-capture (it basically whips through a series of frames at every focal distance, then lets you pick the keeper).

 Design-wise, the rangefinder feel of the Lumix GX80 won big with us in our review at the time, and still does today; it’s a comfortable, satisfying camera to hold.
 The shutter is also quiet, which is handy for street shooting, and we were generally impressed with image quality across the board.
-That is, until you get to the top ISO settings, which we wouldn’t really recommend using, unless at the utmost end of need.
+That is, until you get to the top ISO settings, which we wouldn’t recommend using unless absolutely necessary.

 A throwback of a camera in multiple ways, the Lumix GX80 makes for a superb sub-£500 buy.